-So, if you can’t bring yourself to order out of your shell, then at least add in some interesting props to capture your viewer’s attention.
+So, if you can’t bring yourself to order out of your shell, then at least add in some exciting props to capture your viewer’s attention.

-If you’re not into cocktails then have your dinner partner included in your shot.
-They’ll certainly appreciate playing sidepiece to your sauces!
+If you’re not into cocktails, then have your dinner partner included in your shot.
+They’ll undoubtedly appreciate playing sidepiece to your sauces!

 Perhaps you dine alone (while it’s sad it does happen to the best of us).
 Use your cutlery to draw the eye through the photo.

-By zooming, the integrity of the photo is compromised.
+By zooming, the integrity of the photo gets compromised.
 Because of this, you shouldn’t ever do it when photographing food.
-Actually, you really shouldn’t do it ever and we’ve told you why…
+You really shouldn’t do it ever, and we’ve told you why.

 If it helps, pretend that to zoom when photographing food is to curse your mom (or something comparable)!

-When it comes to photographing food the rules are no different.
+When it comes to food photography on a smartphone, the rules are no different.

 As we mentioned earlier, experiment with the angles.
 When doing so, take lots of photos.
 One or more is bound to turn out.
-And hell, if they don’t end up being winners at least you enjoyed a nice meal without photographing your guest to death…
+And hell, if they don’t end up being winners, at least, you enjoyed a lovely meal without photographing your guest to death.